sodiray/exobase-js/packages/use-rate-limit/README.md

 redis.connect()

 // NOTE: This is not the most robust redis
-// implementation but it works and makes
+// implementation but makes for a simple
-// for a simple example.
+// example.
 export const store = {
   inc: async (key: string, timestamp: number) => {
     const created = await redis.setnx(`${key}:start`, `${timestamp}`)